Why is body composition analysis an

 InBody allows for frequent and reliable testing to monitor changes in body composition, including muscle and fat balance, to guide patient care programs towards preserving lean mass and mobility.

-Significant losses of lean body mass can occur within two days of bed rest in the ICU.
+Significant losses of fat-free mass can occur within two days of bed rest in the ICU.
 In addition to prolonged bed rest, inflammatory processes and treatments, such as sedation, further contribute to muscle and bone catabolism.
 This impacts functional ability, which can delay full recovery and have long-term effects on cognitive health and survival.
 Maintaining lean mass has been linked to improved recovery and prognosis for patients in the ICU, thus proper nutrition and early mobilization are necessary strategies to prevent muscle depletion in the ICU setting.

-InBody’s Segmental Lean Analysis (SLA) allows critical care professionals to monitor lean body mass and ECW/TBW values in each segment of the body, providing an in-depth analysis on body composition, elucidating where musculature may be deficient, decreasing, or requiring improvement.
+InBody’s Segmental Lean Analysis (SLA) allows critical care professionals to monitor fat-free mass and ECW/TBW values in each segment of the body, providing an in-depth analysis on body composition, elucidating where musculature may be deficient, decreasing, or requiring improvement.
 In addition to segmental distribution, monitoring both lean mass and body water values helps guide treatments and provides a better understanding of unintentional weight loss.
 This serves as a more direct measure for effectively distinguishing weight fluctuations resulting from changes in fluid or muscle-fat balance.

-Diagnose malnutrition for monitoring nutritional status in the ICU
+Monitoring nutritional status in the ICU

 Malnutrition is often underdiagnosed in the ICU by subjective assessments and conventional methods of tracking changes in body weight.

 Phase Angle is a measure of cellular resistivity and reflects cell membrane integrity and overall cellular health.
-As a sensitive marker of malnutrition, Phase Angle can be used to detect subclinical changes in nutritional status related to changes in body composition caused by muscle catabolism or fluid overload.
+As a sensitive marker of malnutrition, Phase Angle can be used to help detect subclinical changes in nutritional status related to changes in body composition caused by muscle catabolism or fluid overload.
 A strong positive association between Phase Angle and nutritional screening tools, such as the Subjective Global Assessment, as well as various markers of nutritional risk has been well established.
 Additionally, the European Society for Parenteral and Enteral Nutrition (ESPEN) acknowledges its prognostic value in patients requiring nutrition therapy – a lower Phase Angle at intake has been linked to worsened outcomes in ICU patients, while a higher Phase Angle is associated with increased survival rates.
-By monitoring a patient’s Phase Angle, critical care professionals can noninvasively evaluate nutritional status, effectively identify malnourished patients, and prescribe the appropriate dietary interventions to combat malnutrition and improve patient outcomes.
+By monitoring a patient’s Phase Angle, critical care professionals can noninvasively evaluate nutritional status, effectively track malnourished patients, and prescribe the appropriate dietary interventions to help combat malnutrition and improve patient outcomes.

 Why do hospitals trust InBody?